-A theatrical work which has been publicly performed in three different theatres or other public places shall not be deemed to be new.
+A theatrical work which has been publicly performed in three different theaters or other public places shall not be deemed to be new.

-Art.
-53. Where the season for theatrical performances or concerts is not less than two months, the right of the organization referred to in the preceding Article may be exercised once a week in respect of theatrical performances, and once for each five or each group of five in respect of concerts.
+53. Where the season for theatrical performances or concerts is not less than two months, the right of the organization referred to in the preceding Article may be exercised once a week in respect of theatrical performances, and once every five or fraction of five in respect of concerts.